 In this, I share the emotion with Harold Leask, whose love of this site shines out in his writing.
 In his book he states, Perhaps no other church ruin in Ireland is so attractive in site, interesting detail and appearance. . .
 In the Architectural Notes that follow the JRSAI history he writes, I first saw it. . . upon the afternoon of a summer, its walls golden in the rays of the westering sun, the little green mound with its circling wall and groups of beech trees forming a perfect setting in the level bogland, bright with ragweed and and bordered in the distance by woods.
 The whole effect was very suggestive of a Petrie water-colour sketch, with just that delicacy and precision which is the great charm of his work.

-Leask may have been thinking of this very sketch, which although it was done for Petrie was actually by our old friend George Victor Du Noyer.
-It is marked ‘unfinished’ and indeed the later sacristy is entirely missing
+Leask may have been thinking of this very sketch by our old friend George Victor Du Noyer from a drawing by Petrie.
+It is marked ‘unfinished’ and indeed the sacristy is entirely missing**

 *McNeill, C., and Harold G. Leask.
 “Monaincha, Co.
 Tipperary.
 Historical Notes.”
 The Journal of the Royal Society of Antiquaries of Ireland, vol. 10, no. 1, 1920, pp. 19–35.
 JSTOR, www.jstor.org/stable/25514550.
 Accessed 16 Feb.
 2020

 **George Victor Du Noyer, “Ideal Irish Church from a colour drawing by Geo: Petrie.
 Monaincha.
 Unfinished,” Royal Society of Antiquaries of Ireland, accessed February 16, 2020